OSGConnect/tutorial-tensorflow-containers/README.md

 on one of the CPUs.
 When testing your own code like this, take note of how much memory, disk and runtime is required - it is needed in the next step.

+Once you are done with testing, use `CTRL+D` or run `exit` to exit out of the container.
+Note that you can _not_ submit jobs from within the container.

 ## Running a CPU job